Are you planning to visit Amsterdam with children? The following is a listing of museums in Amsterdam that give children and young adults free entry.

 Amsterdam has a wide-range of museums that can provide visual, historical and educational stimulus for kids as well as plenty of fun activities.

-There are 9 museums which give free entrance to those aged 17 and under – Rijksmuseum, Stedelijk, EYE Film, Amsterdam Museum, Huis Marseille, Luther Museum, the Royal Palace, Van Gogh Museum and Willet-Holthuysen Museum.
+There are 8 museums which give free entrance to those aged 17 and under – Rijksmuseum, Stedelijk, EYE Film, Huis Marseille, Luther Museum, the Royal Palace, Van Gogh Museum and Willet-Holthuysen Museum.
 These could be the ones to target if you are on a tight budget.

-There are a further 7 museums offering free entry up to 12 years old including the Diamond Museum, FOAM, MOCO Museum, Oude Kerk (Old Church) and STRAAT Museum.
+There are a further 7 museums offering free entry up to 12 years old including the ARTIS Groote Museum, ARTIS Micropia, Diamond Museum, FOAM and STRAAT Museum.

 It should be noted that the museums and attractions that are of particular special interest to children – such as NEMO Science Museum, Artis Zoo and Johan Cruyff ArenA – only allow very young children free entry.